Buddy Turman: Outside the ring

 By the late fifties, Turman enjoyed celebrity status in Texas, especially in Dallas and Tyler.
 However, to supplement his inadequate boxing income he had to take other jobs.
 After a fight in Dallas, he met Jack Ruby.
 They became friends and Turman began working off and on for him as a manager and bouncer at some of his Dallas night clubs.
 Turman was interviewed by the FBI soon after Ruby killed Lee Harvey Oswald in November 1963.
 Turman shared his opinions of Ruby and what he knew of Ruby's acquaintances in the Dallas Police Department.

-Turman had married and had a son in Dallas in the late fifties, and Turman began to seek work in films and television to support the family.
+Turman was married and had a son in Dallas in the late fifties, he began to seek work in films and television to support the family.
 First, he made a cameo appearance on an episode of Westinghouse Desilu Playhouse (1958) with Lucille Ball and Aldo Ray, and a few years later he appeared as a regular guest on Hollywood Squares.
 He was also considered for various roles that never materialized (including the lead role in a proposed biopic about his friend Jack Dempsey).
 Turman's marriage was brief, but he and his ex-wife remained lifelong friends.
 They continued to share responsibility for raising their son.

 While living on the west coast, Turman befriended German boxer and wrestler Wilhelm von Homburg (who eventually had roles in several Hollywood films).
 Soon thereafter Turman began primarily fighting abroad.
 He spent much of the last two years of his career fighting on the same ticket as von Homberg throughout Germany.
 Von Homberg and Turman visited each other periodically and corresponded often in the following years.
-After von Homberg was diagnosed with cancer, he visited Turman for two weeks in Longview, Texas before going to Mexico where he died.
+After von Homberg was diagnosed with cancer, he was visited by Turman for two weeks in Longview, Texas before going to Mexico where he eventually died.

 After Turman's boxing years, he held various jobs including oil lease agent in East Texas and bartender and security guard at Binion's Horseshoe in Las Vegas.

-He died April 1, 2007, in Longview, Texas, of complications from Hepatitis C.
+He died on April 1, 2007, in Longview, Texas, of complications from Hepatitis C.